skrusche63/akka-nlp/README.md

 > Why not bring those tools together to build highly concurrent, reactive text engineering applications?

+### ANNIE

+GATE is distributed with an information extraction (IE) system called ANNIE, which is short for A Nearly-New IE system.
+ANNIE relies on finite state algorithms and the JAPE (Regular Expressions over Annotations) language, and consists of the following components:

+* Unicode Tokenizer,
+* Sentence Splitter,
+* Part of Speech Tagger,
+* Semantic Tagger,
+* Gazetteer, and

+more.
+All these components may be used to build sophisticated text processing pipelines.

 ### Actor Remoting

 The configuration file below illustrates how to configure Akka to easily build a server.